-Our goal of this work is to learn a face de-occlusion model in a semi-supervised fashion.
-Specifically, we aim to tackle a more challenging face de-occlusion problem that deals with real world occlusions without the knowledge of the ground truth non-occluded face images and the occlusion masks.
+The goal of this work is to learn a face de-occlusion model in a semi-supervised model.
+Specifically, we aim to tackle a challenging face de-occlusion task that deals with real-world natural occlusions without having the ground-truth non-occluded face images and the occlusion masks.

 Let $\{X, Y\}$ denote the training set which contains face images from two domains, i.e., X denoting the natural face images with occlusion x_i , and Y denoting the natural face images without occlusion y_j .
-However, for any face image with natural occlusion x_i in X, there is NO ground-truth face image y_i in Y that corresponds to x_i .
-In other words, the training face images are unpaired in terms of occlusion and non-occlusion.
-Our goal is to learn a mapping between X and Y, i.e., $G: X \to Y$, so that for any x_i , we can obtain $\hat{y}i = G(x_i)$, where \hat{y}i belongs to domain Y (a recovered face image without occlusion).
+However, for any face image x_i in X with natural occlusion, there is NO mated ground-truth face image y_i in Y. In other words, the training face images are unpaired in terms of occlusion and non-occlusion.
+Our goal is to learn a mapping between X and Y, i.e., $G : X \to Y$, so that for any x_i , we can obtain $\hat{y}i = G(x_i)$, where \hat{y}i belongs to domain Y (a recovered face image without occlusion).